holcombheather/reading-notes/notes-301/class07.md

 2. In your own words, what is Chrome’s V8 JavaScript Engine?

-Chrome's V8 JavaScript engine is an open-source engine that runs JavaScript code inside the Google Chrome browser.
-It compiles JavaScript code into machine code, making it run faster.
+Chrome's V8 JavaScript engine can execute code either within or outside of a browser - making server-side scripting possible.
+It also compiles JS into optimized machine code before execution so it's faster.

 3. What does it mean that node is a JavaScript runtime?